 During this time, companies will also usually look to secure various permits, a process that can take one to three years or even longer.
 They also tend to spend time raising money to support these expensive and high-risk steps.

 3. Lifecycle of a mine: Construction

-All of the preliminary and technical reports completed during the first two stages serve as tools that provide companies with the information they need to make intelligent and strategic decisions regarding the development of a project.
-Once they have all of this information, they will decide if they will go ahead with the mine construction phase.
+All of the preliminary and technical reports completed during the first two stages serve as tools that provide companies with the information they need to make intelligent and strategic decisions regarding a project.
+Once they have all of this information, they will decide if they will go ahead with mine construction.

 4. Lifecycle of a mine: Production

-Once the construction phase is finished, the mine begins to produce.
+Once construction is finished the mine begins to produce.
 Production usually last from 10 to 30 years, but in some cases can continue for even longer than that.
 Mine production involves the extraction of ore, separation of minerals, disposal of waste and shipment of product.

 The two most common methods of mining are surface and underground mining.
 Companies determine what type of extraction to do based on the characteristics of their mineral deposit and the limits imposed by safety and technology, as well as environmental and economical concerns.